Get a home energy audit

 You can reduce your carbon dioxide emissions by about 550 pounds by not using hot water on two loads of laundry a week.

 Hanging clothes out to dry requires no electricity or natural gas use.

 Instead of maintaining a water-thirsty lawn and using a lot of fertilizers and herbicides (most of which are produced from petrochemicals) to keep your lawn green and weed-free, plant native vegetation and install a drip irrigation system run by a "smart" sprinkler control.
 These "smart" sprinklers are rather versatile.
 They can determine whether it has rained recently and will not water the plants if it has.
 They are also programmable relative to certain types of plants, as opposed to zones.
 So if certain plants need more water than others, they get it without drowning out other less water-loving plants.
 These "smart" sprinkler controllers cost about $200, but can save dozens of dollars a month in water.

 Use non-toxic household products

 Many common household cleaners and other household products are toxic, in addition to being petroleum-based.
 Toxic chemicals in the home can be eliminated simply by making thoughtful choices in the supermarket after educating oneself about where the hazards are in common consumer products.
 How can you determine what toxics you have in your home and what products may be safe substitutes?
-Check out the EPA's Protect the Environment: At Home and in the Garden and Learn About Chemicals Around Your House pages.
+Check out the EPA's Protect the Environment: At Home and in the Garden page.

 Get your family involved